-Note: The due date for applications for first enrolment in the programme is 1 November.
-Late applications will be considered.
+(ii) The due date for applications for first enrolment in the programme is 15 September.
+Late applications will not be considered.

 - The programme of study shall consist of papers and a thesis to a total value of 240 points as set down in the MDiet Schedule.